radapdal/process/webdevelopmentworkflow.md

 #### Client UAT

-When all sprint issues are internally reviewed and accepted, Project Lead will start deployment of issue changes to the staging server.
+When all sprint issues are internally reviewed and accepted, Project Coordinator will confirm to the client that the staging site is ready for their review.
+Project Lead will transition issues to "Released to Client".

 > **For Client UAT**
 >
-> `RELEASE INTERNAL` -> `RELEASED TO STAGING`
+> `RELEASE INTERNAL` -> `RELEASED TO CLIENT`

-After deployment, Project Lead will transition sprint issues to "Released to Staging", comment, and tag the Project Coordinator along with an email update that the staging deployment has been completed and the sprint is now for Client UAT.

 Clients will sometimes take too long to review, so at an acceptable time (up to 2 weeks) after staging release, it is up to the management to decide if the team waits longer, or treat the release as client accepted so other sprints can start rolling.